gitpod-io/workspace-images/CONTRIBUTING.md

+# Contributor / Maintainer FAQ

-# How are these images built?
+## How are these images built?

 Here is a short video that shows how this repository works: